embedded-graphics/embedded-graphics/tinytga/README.md

 ## [Documentation](https://docs.rs/tinytga)

-A small TGA parser designed for use with [embedded-graphics] targetting no-std environments but usable anywhere.
+A small TGA parser designed for use with [embedded-graphics] targeting no-std environments but usable anywhere.
 Beyond parsing the image header, no other allocations are made.

 tinytga provides two methods of accessing the pixel data inside a TGA file.
 The most convenient